-Algorithm \ref{alg:feature-encoding} presents the procedure for mapping classical feature representations into parameterized quantum rotations using an angle-encoding strategy.
-The goal of this encoding is to efficiently translate high-dimensional classical features into quantum gate parameters while respecting qubit resource constraints and maintaining numerical stability during training and inference.
+Algorithm \ref{alg:feature-encoding} outlines the procedure for mapping classical feature representations into parameterized quantum rotations via an angle-encoding strategy.
+The goal of this encoding is to efficiently translate high-dimensional classical features into quantum gate parameters while respecting qubit resource constraints and ensuring numerical stability during training and inference.

 Given a feature matrix $F \in \mathbb{R}^{B \times D}$ extracted from the classical backbone, the algorithm first applies batch-wise normalization by subtracting the mean and dividing by the standard deviation across the batch.
-This standardization ensures consistent scaling across features and stabilizes the subsequent nonlinear mapping to rotation angles.
+This standardization ensures consistent feature scaling and stabilizes the subsequent nonlinear mapping to rotation angles.

 To align the feature dimensionality with the quantum circuit requirements, the algorithm enforces a strict correspondence between the feature dimension and the number of available qubit rotation parameters.
-Within our architecture, each qubit is parameterized by three independent rotation angles, which fixes the target dimensionality at $3n$.
-When the feature dimension is smaller than this target, the algorithm projects the features into a higher-dimensional space using an orthogonally initialized linear transformation, which preserves feature diversity and avoids degenerate embeddings.
-Conversely, when the feature dimension exceeds $3n$, dimensionality reduction is performed: features with the highest variance are selected for moderately oversized inputs, while principal component analysis is employed for very high-dimensional inputs to retain the most informative components.
+In our architecture, each qubit is parameterized by three independent rotation angles, fixing the target dimensionality at $3n$.
+When the feature dimension is smaller than this target, the algorithm projects the features into a higher-dimensional space using an orthogonally initialized linear transformation, preserving feature diversity and avoiding degenerate embeddings.
+Conversely, when the feature dimension exceeds $3n$, dimensionality reduction is applied: features exhibiting the highest variance are selected for moderately oversized inputs, whereas principal component analysis (PCA) is employed for very high-dimensional inputs to retain the most informative components.

 The resulting feature matrix is reshaped into a three-dimensional tensor of shape $[B, n, 3]$, assigning a triplet of features to each qubit.
 These triplets are then mapped to rotation angles via a bounded nonlinear transformation using the hyperbolic tangent function scaled by $\pi$.
-This mapping guarantees that all rotation parameters lie within the physically meaningful interval $(-\pi, \pi)$, ensuring compatibility with standard quantum gate implementations.
+This mapping guarantees that all rotation parameters are confined to the physically meaningful interval $(-\pi, \pi)$, ensuring compatibility with standard quantum gate implementations.